KedarGhadge/OnePageCalendar/README.md

 # 5. User can add schedule

 - In text box User can add schedule and click on the add button
-- Then that schedule is automatically get added for a particualr date. and will visible on popup
+- Then that schedule is automatically get added for a particular date. and will visible on popup
   ![calendar](images/schedule.png)
 - As my schedule has been added.